benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 - Deploy your headless storefront on Vercel.
 - Configure environment variables in Vercel.

+## GraphQL APIs

+- All Shopify API defined in `lib/shopify`.
+- `shopifyFetch()` is the function which fetch data from Shopify CMS throught GraphQL.
+  - It is generic function.
+- This part show you how to implemen GraphQL API using TypeScript.

 ## Implement Shopping Cart

+- Defined in `components/cart`
 - Use cookie to store Cart ID.
 Cart detail information store in Shopify.
 - Use GraphQL API to manage cart in Shopify.
 - Display Cart in Modal.